jfpatrick/pyqt-tutorial/docs/source/complete/index.rst

 If you have no idea what an ``__init__.py`` file does, please follow a good Python tutorial first (LINKS HERE).

 If you are comfortable with Python, but you have no idea what a ``myform.ui`` file might be, then this is the place for you.
-Otherwise, you might consider trying with the PyQt5 Fast Tutorial first, and eventually head back here if you feel like you'd like to brush up your PyQt5 knowledge too.
+Otherwise, you might consider trying with the :ref:`fast_tutorial` first, and eventually head back here if you feel like you'd like to brush up your PyQt5 knowledge too.

 ..
 Example Video